Skip to main content

 Choose the Paperclip Runtime Path

-npx quickstart
+NPX quickstart

 Trusted local mode

 Best for loopback-only solo operation behind SSH or a private tunnel.
+Do not expose local_trusted mode directly to the public internet.

-Authenticated private mode
+Authenticated mode

 Recommended VPS Requirements

-Minimum starting point for a test environment:
+Minimum starting point for a test environment.
+Confirm current Paperclip prerequisites before production use:

 Minimum starting point for a test environment

 Use this to validate the workflow before committing to an always-on deployment.
+This is a practical VPS starting point, not a guarantee for every agent count or provider workload.

 • 2 CPU cores